vfhwang/issy-folio/_posts/2018-05-31-julie-home-i-m-darling-translations-connections-tale-tell-heart-tartuffe.md

 - "/uploads/img_8397.JPG"

 ---
-Since 2017 I have been a freelance prop maker at the National theatre and have worked on the build for the following productions : Exit the King, Julie, Translations, Home I’m Darling, Connections 2018, Pericles, Tale tell heart, Tartuffe, St George and the Dragon and Pinocchio.
-On these different productions I’ve gained skills such as upholstery, mould making and scenic paint effects.
+As a casual freelance prop maker at the National theatre in 2018 I worked on the build for the following productions : Exit the King, Julie, Translations, Home I’m Darling, Connections 2018, Pericles, Tale Tell Heart and Tartuffe.
+On these different productions I furthered my skills in areas such as upholstery, mould making and scenic paint effects.
 Here's a few examples of this.